docutils/docutils/docutils/docs/user/config.rst

 Custom table and/or column widths can be set with the respective options of the `"table" directive`_.
 See also `Generating LaTeX with Docutils`__.

-:Default: True (will change to False in Docutils 1.0).
+:Default: False (since Docutils 1.0).
 :Options: ``--legacy-column-widths``, ``--new-column-widths``.

 New in Docutils 0.18.